With a sample from movie “Malcolm X” Directed by Spike Lee. Starring – Denzel Washington, produced by: Deondrae Porter

 Braves have finalized a $75.25 million, five-year contract.

 I spent 2 full days in Venice, and I felt it was plenty of time to see the city and be done with it.
 The first day, I walked around without a map, just exploring and getting dizzily lost amongst the circuitous maze of tiny streets, alleyways, and bridges.
-I was enthralled by the city's beauty, and stopped constantly to take photos and admire the view: blue or green canals, brightly colored houses right on the water, vivid blue or black and gold gondola boats driven by striped-shirted men with red neckties, a million gelaterias and cafes, church after church after ornate, ivory, towering church.
+I was enthralled by the city’s beauty, and stopped constantly to take photos and admire the view: blue or green canals, brightly colored houses right on the water, vivid blue or black and gold gondola boats driven by striped-shirted men with red neckties, a million gelaterias and cafes, church after church after ornate, ivory, towering church.
+I truly enjoyed exploring this place – unlike anywhere else I’ve ever seen – and soaked it all in until well into the night.

 Ty Carter, a coworker of mine at Blue Sky Studios is doing an art giveaway.
 He’s a great artist and you should check out his work.
 The design dept at Blue Sky Studios and his work is definitely part of the reason why.